 Using the experiential model, it’s easier to see an overall pattern to the changes that dementia brings.
 We can see that it takes away our rational thinking skills but not our intuitive thinking skills; it takes away our remembering self but not our experiential self; and it takes away our ability to manage our own attention, but not our ability to enjoy beauty and companionship in the present.

 These changes in our abilities can’t help but cause us frustration, embarrassment and distress.
 We now need help, even though life has taught us that we need to know what’s going on and be able to care for ourselves to stay safe.
 Our desire for dignity and autonomy continues, although our ability to care for ourselves fades.
 We need understanding and support from our companions.

 Meeting the emotional needs caused by dementia

 Using the DAWN Method, we can keep our loved ones at home longer.
-Staying at home longer means not only a higher quality of life, but also less expense—to families, to Medicare, and to Medicaid.
+Staying at home longer means not only a higher quality of life, but also less expense—for families and for governments.

 A summary of the stages of dementia

 People experiencing Alzheimer’s or dementia progress through identifiable stages, regardless of the type of dementia they are experiencing, if we consider dementia from the perspective of changes in functioning rather than as a disease that’s progressing.
 Looking at changes in functioning allows us to plan for the next steps in the path dementia will take (i.e. to create care plans).
 We need to be able to anticipate and prepare for our loved ones’ evolving needs.
 Here’s a summary of the six stages of dementia from an experiential perspective:

 Stage 1: Independence